ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 If whatever you pick enables you and other devs to compose UIs using HTML, then it's a good choice.
 If something forces you to add lots of kb (more than 10 min+gz) and write special syntax, then it's not a good choice for UI composition because we already have HTML for that.
 We just haven't been using it correctly!

-Being able to write and maintain apps built with this kind of standards-based markup is easier and it's less costly since there's nothing proprietary that will inevitably fall out of fashion and need to be refactored.
-I don't know what GitHub's UI is built with, but here's me pretending to use Skylab to create their UI:
+Being able to write apps built with this kind of standards-based markup is not just a better DX, it's less costly since there's nothing proprietary that will inevitably fall out of fashion and need to be refactored.
+Take GitHub's UI for example.
+As I write this article I look at GitHub's design imagining using Skylab to recreate it:

 ```html
 <body>